 All deputies are required to be paid a three (3) hour minimum.
 Deputies are paid a premium rate on certain holidays.
 The applicable holiday hourly rate is based on the start date of the job, not the end date.
 Holiday rates will apply on: New Years Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving Day, and Christmas Day.

 Deputy wages are paid directly to the deputy by the Off-Duty Employer not more than fourteen (14) days after completion of the off-duty detail.
 Deputy wages are not invoiced by HCSO as noted on the Off-Duty Deputy Request Form.
 The Off-Duty Employer is responsible for any tax liabilities, and as such, is responsible for obtaining an IRS Form W-9 from the deputy.
-It is also the responsibility of the Off-Duty Employer to record hours worked by the deputy, provide timely payment, withold appropriate taxes and provide year-end earnings statements in accordance with IRS guidelines.
+It is also the responsibility of the Off-Duty Employer to record hours worked by the deputy, provide timely payment, withhold appropriate taxes and provide year-end earnings statements in accordance with IRS guidelines.

 HCSO does not accept off-duty related employment payroll or compensation checks, direct deposit notices, tax forms, or other types of off-duty employment correspondence on behalf of deputies.
 The Off-Duty Events Unit will not provide Off-Duty Employers with the social security numbers and/or home addresses of deputies.